nbeaver/why-linux-is-better/why-linux-is-better.rst

 - licensing metadata,
 - and sophisticated dependency management.

-First, I would be remiss to mention that there is an open-source package manager for Windows, `Chocolatey`_, that is under active development.
+Now, there is an open-source package manager for Windows, `Chocolatey`_, that is under active development.
-So far the Chocolatey repository is not as comprehensive as Linux repositories.
+However, thus far the Chocolatey repository is not as comprehensive as Linux repositories.
 Here are some examples of packages which are not in the Chocolatey repository (as of September 2014).

 - `KeePassX`_ password manager `* <http://chocolatey.org/packages?q=keepassx>`__